 Recently, we expanded operations in Portugal, where we were attributed mobile spectrum at the 5G auction from 2021.
-This will allow the Group to exp ad its business on the Portuguese market, in order to provide high quality, affordable telecommunication services.
+This will allow the Group to expand its business on the Portuguese market, in order to provide high quality, affordable telecommunication services.

-.ou .oon se. .g company of .
-20.242 employee The largest operating company of the Group is RCS&RDS.
-At the end of 2021, DIGI group had a 21,833 total of employees (2020: 20.242 employees)
+The largest operating company of the Group is RCS&RDS.
+At the end of 2021, DIGI group had a 21,833 total of employees (2020: 20,242 employees).